gurukamath/bitcoin-whitepaper-exercises-solution/ReadMe.md

-This is my solution to the Bitcoin Whitepaper Based Exercises cooganb's repository https://github.com/cooganb/bitcoin-whitepaper-exercises/blob/master/hashing/README.md
+This is my solution to the Bitcoin Whitepaper Based Exercises from cooganb's repository https://github.com/cooganb/bitcoin-whitepaper-exercises/blob/master/hashing/README.md

 The solutions are all written in JavaScript.